jpsehyun/csarch2_mp/README.md

 ****************Logic of the Program****************

+The program first generates a sequence depending on the test case selected and the user input.
+It then loops through the code until each term of the sequence has run through the code.

-For every test cases, the program first checks whether the current memory block already exist in any of the cache memory block.
+For each sequence term, the program first checks whether the corresponding memory block already exists in any of the cache memory blocks:
-If it does exist -> Increase the counter for that cache block and move to next memory block
+• If it does exist      -> Increase the counter for that cache block and move to next memory block
-If it doesn't exist -> Calculate the cache memory set to be assigned into using (4 % block num), after which the program looks for the block in the corresponding set with the lowest counter.
+• If it doesn't exist   -> Calculate the cache memory set to be assigned into using (4 % block num), after which the program looks for the block in the corresponding set with the lowest counter.
 Finally, the program assigns the block number to the cache block with the lowest counter, and increase it.